squarebraket/devsecops-bdd/README.md

 ## Intro

-This repo contains a set of Javascript files that show how to use unit and BDD tests in conjunction, to test application code.
-All the code is in the folder called `jasminesamples`.
+This repo contains a set of Javascript files that show how to use unit and BDD tests in tandem to test application code.

 All unit-test were written using `Jasmine`(https://jasmine.github.io).
 BDD test were written using `cucumber-js`(https://cucumber.io).